The Woody Show Animations

 I’ve only had the privilege of being near the Pacific Ocean.
 I don’t remember the Atlantic when I visited.
 I haven’t been to any body of water considered tropical.
 There is something to be said for smelling the foul water at Santa Monica Pier.
 Venice Beach is always a mish mash of natives and tourists.
 Zuma Beach is where I saw the whales.
 Monterey Beach is where I saw the seals and the sand was smooth and sparkly.
 I recently crossed Huntington Beach from my list.
 I’m already figuring out where to visit next.
 I’m hoping a visit happens this year.

 I like to spend my time on these quizzes.
 I keep getting the same results over and over.
 They are fun to do when inspiration is nowhere to be found.

 I’ve been known to put puzzles together because it’s something I like doing.
 I’m trying to find pictures of them in my photo files, but so far not successful.
 I have smaller and larger puzzles waiting to be put together.
 I would love to work on harder puzzles, which would be a one color puzzle or one that has many pieces.
-Time will tell whether I reach this goal.
-I also need a bigger place to live.
+Time will tell whether I reach this goal, but I need a bigger place to live.